 Welcome to all of our friends, students, and colleagues!

 The College of Sciences and Arts (CSA) fills one of the most important roles on the Michigan Tech campus.
 We play a part in the education of every student who comes through our doors.
-We take pride in offering essential foundational courses in the natural sciences and mathematics, as well as the social science and humanities—courses that underpin every major on campus.
+We take pride in offering essential foundational courses in the natural sciences and mathematics, as well as the social sciences and humanities—courses that underpin every major on campus.
 With ten departments, 28 majors, 30-or-so specializations, and more than 50 minors, CSA has carefully developed programs to suit many interests and skill sets.
 From sound design and audio technology to actuarial science, applied cognitive science and human factors to rhetoric and technical communication, the college offers many unique programs.

 For students who are unsure of which program to pursue, we offer the General Sciences and Arts program.
 Students searching for their niche can spend a year exploring the array of options on Tech’s campus before making an informed decision about their education.

 CSA is also home to a spectrum of graduate education and research activities ranging across the natural sciences, social science, and humanities.
 CSA faculty are central to the interdisciplinary graduate program in atmospheric sciences, while the newly opened Great Lakes Research Center marks our commitment to environmental research.
 Students in physics engage in research on everything from boron nitride nanotubes and photonic crystals to astrophysics investigations at the Pierre Auger Cosmic Ray Observatory in Argentina.
 In short, CSA hosts an impressive array of programs that truly give meaning to the term technological university.